mirage/capnp-rpc/README.md

 - `capnp-rpc-unix` adds helper functions for parsing command-line arguments and setting up connections over Unix sockets.

 Users of the library will normally want to use `capnp-rpc-lwt` and, in most cases, `capnp-rpc-unix`.

-### Testing

-Running `make test` will run through the tests in `test-lwt/test.ml`, which run some in-process examples.

-The calculator example can also be run across two Unix processes:

-1. Start the server:
-   `./_build/default/test-bin/calc.bc serve unix:/tmp/calc.socket`

-2. In another terminal, run the client:
-   `./_build/default/test-bin/calc.bc connect unix:/tmp/calc.socket`

 ### Conceptual model